joshfire/woodman/config.md

 - `c` or `logger`: The name of the Logger
 - `d` or `date`: The date of the log event.
 The actual date format to use may specified in a following set of braces, with predefined values `ABSOLUTE`, `COMPACT`, `DATE`, `ISO8601` and `ISO8601_BASIC`.
 You may also define formats such as `dd MMM yyyy HH:mm:ss,SSS`.
 - `highlight`: To add colors based on the current log event.
-Colors are added to the pattern string enclosed in a following set of braces, e.g. `%highlight{%level %message}`.
+Colors are added to the pattern string enclosed in a following set of braces, e.g. `%highlight{{ "{%" }}level %message}`.
 - `m` or `message`: The log event message.
 - `n`: A newline.
 - `p` or `level`: The level of the log event.